 - If you need an Order for Protection or Harassment Restraining Order, please email or call our advocacy office or the Crisis Hotline.

 - Caregiver consulting available by phone or email.

 - Food distribution to older adults will continue to operate.

 Thrift Stores & Donation Centers

 - All 10 of our Thrift Stores and Donation Centers are now open.
 We have updated our safety policies and procedures to help keep our customers, staff and volunteers healthy.
 We are requiring our staff, volunteers and customers to wear masks or face coverings.
 We have implemented enhanced cleaning procedures.
-We’ve also designated Tuesdays, 9-10 am as a special shopping hour for seniors and other high-risk individuals.
 For details, please see our Thrift Store page.